avvau/Ice_Machine_Praktikum23-24/README.md

 #### Back side
 ![IMG_7004](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/295ba3af-56b7-473c-9280-91b4521666a9)

+# 3D Print
 For The 3D print I used the Tinkcard programme.
-Link to the WebPage: [Tinkgard](https://www.tinkercad.com).
+Link to the WebPage: [Tinkcard](https://www.tinkercad.com).
 <br>
 Tinkercad is a free solution for realising 3D projects and is well suited for beginners.
 Several people can work on a project at the same time.
-The exported file for 3D printing can be bound here: `3D print`
+The exported file for 3D printing can be found here in the repository under the folder name `3D print`

 ### Tinkcard Design:
 #### Dimensions of the box
+> The dimensions are given in inches
 ![TEST](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/1cafd8a7-52c4-430c-b9a9-aa2d23e288b9)

 #### Dimensions of the lid
+> The dimensions are given in inches
 ![TEST](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/3edbc452-8dfe-4640-86d5-79574713159e)

 #### Upper view